vas-dav/Password-Generator/README.md

 # Password-Generator Program
- This is a program, which allows to generate a password & and save it on your computer in a txt file.
+ This is a program, which allows to generate a random password with many cool features.

  # Functionality:
  #### Four different cases for generating a password